-The equivalent EMRIs found for the \CEL\ are formed by an IMBH with a mass in the range $m_1=500$--$3000\;\Msun$ and a substellar, planet-like object $m_2\approx\nu m_1=(0.7$--$4)\times 10^{-3}\Msun$.
+The equivalent EMRIs found for the \CEL\ are formed by an intermediate-mass black hole with a mass in the range $m_1=500$--$3000\;\Msun$ and a substellar, planet-like object $m_2\approx\nu m_1=(0.7$--$4)\times 10^{-3}\Msun$.
 The latter mass range corresponds approximately to masses between the one of Saturn ($M_{\rm Sat}=3\times 10^{-4}\;\Msun$) and the one of Jupiter ($M_{\rm Jup}\sim 10^{-3}\;\Msun$).
-The existence of IMBHs in this mass range has been suggested both by observations and simulations, at least for the case of dynamically, old globular clusters (see e.g.~\cite{2008ApJ...681.1431M}).
-It has been also suggested that dwarf spheroidal galaxies may harbor IMBHs in their cores (see e.g.~\cite{2015PhRvD..92b2002G}).
-In the latter case, however, the galaxy core may also be explainable as a dark matter concentration in alternative to the IMBH \cite{arguelles2018novel}.
+Intermediate-mass black holes in this mass range have been suggested by observations and simulations, at least for the case of dynamically, old globular clusters (see e.g.~\cite{2008ApJ...681.1431M}).
+It has also been suggested that dwarf spheroidal galaxies may harbor intermediate-mass black holes in their cores (see e.g.~\cite{2015PhRvD..92b2002G}).
+In the latter case, however, the galaxy core may also be explainable as a dark matter concentration alternative to the intermediate-mass black hole \cite{arguelles2018novel}.

-Even if the association of IMBHs with planetary-mass objects is absent in the literature, extensive work has been done testing different dynamical processes in the core of young stellar clusters, able (at least numerically) to drive the formation of intermediate mass-ratio binary inspirals (IMRIs).
-These IMRIs typically include an IMBH and a compact stellar object (stellar-mass black holes, neutron stars or main sequence stars).
+Even if the association of intermediate-mass black holes with planetary-mass objects is absent in the literature, extensive work has been done testing different dynamical processes in the core of young stellar clusters, able (at least numerically) to drive the formation of intermediate mass-ratio binary inspirals (IMRIs).
+These IMRIs typically include an intermediate-mass black hole and a compact stellar object (stellar-mass black holes, neutron stars, or main sequence stars).
 These results, at least for our purposes, can shed some light on the odd systems here considered.

 We assume that those dynamical mechanisms operate independently of the mass of the captured compact object (obeying the equivalence principle).
-If this assumption is true, the actual challenge is to answer if planetary-sized objects could be found at the core of globular clusters and dwarf spheroidals.
+If this assumption is true, the challenge is whether planetary-sized objects could be found at the core of globular clusters and dwarf spheroidals.